 The mini series serves as a small snapshot to something which is now a much larger web.
 Animal agriculture dominates the use of more land in North America than all remaining reserve land combined – and one third of all land mass globally.
+1/4 of all privately owned land in the United States is used to graze captive farm animals.
 Exhaustion of resources, soil and expansion has brought this same process South – something now further complicated by global capitalism and food markets.
 “King Soy” now reigns in the South – with rainforest environments and Onkwehon:we being decimated to make room for cattle grazing and/or soy production as feed for foreign (largely European) captive animal populations.
 Those displaced populations often find themselves involved in migratory labour - working in the North at fish processing plants or chicken and pig farm operations as migrant workers.
 Resistance to expansion in the South has always existed – but again invisible in the dominant animal advocacy community.

 Factory farming – which generally gets more roundly denounced than animal agriculture as a whole – is actually the pinnacle of efficiency for this system as it uses the least amount of labour, land and resources for the most amount of animals.
 The environmental results of this kind of farming are disastrous and comparable to resource extraction industries of mining and fracking.
-The emissions from the industry as a whole dwarfs the entire transportation industry – leading many to place it between 1-3 as the top man made carbon emission industry in the world.
-The effects on animals in this system are beyond nightmarish as the scale combined with the practice excuses almost anything.
+The emissions from the industry as a whole dwarfs the entire transportation industry – leading many to place it between 1-3 as the top human made carbon emission industry in the world.
+The effects on animals in this system are beyond nightmarish as the scale combined with the practice excuses almost any kind of horror.

 All of this should be of concern to more than just animal advocates.
 The implications for displacement, land theft, environmental destruction, exploitation and expansion are all clearly there.
 The issue, to me at least, is finding a coherent politic placing all of this in a context which does not make other specific oppression invisible.
-Animal advocacy is dominated by white people, and positions of power are dominated by white cisgender able bodied men – even though statistically there is typically a larger population of females involved than males.
+Animal advocacy is dominated by white people, and positions of power are dominated by white cisgender able bodied men – even though statistically there is typically a larger population of females involved than males and vegetarian and vegan population numbers are higher in black communities.
 An issue then that should have a broad focus gets presented through a very specific and normative lens and typically one that is very demanding – “You can’t be an environmentalist if you eat meat!”
 “You can’t be a feminist if you eat meat.”
 All of this outward directed energy allows for that same power base to excuse that known rapists and sexual predators hold positions of influence within the movement, and that as a whole the animal advocacy movement is largely uninterested in broader environmental struggles – let alone Onkhwehon:we land defense and reclamation or migrant justice – unless it can be used as some kind of advocacy leverage.
 Some base analogy or demand that again prioritizes its own position.*

 In this environment, most of the messaging continues the tradition presented in Lonesome Dove.
-Other populations are either immoral (don’t care about violence against animals and need to be saved from) or they are incapable (and need their autonomy removed from them and their choices restricted).
-Few animal advocates trace this history of Euro Settler expansion through animal agriculture, even fewer trace the framing of how we talk about that and the broader implications of how we still use the same framing to advocate for animals.
+Other populations are either immoral (don’t care about violence against animals and need to be saved from it) or they are incapable (and need their autonomy removed from them and their choices restricted).
+Few animal advocates trace this history of Euro Settler expansion through animal agriculture, even fewer trace the broader implications of how we still use the same framing to advocate for animals.